xaxam/tagh/readme.md

 ## Purpose
 Plain text documents written in markdown are at the core of my note-taking, research, writing, and publishing workflows.
-I use Twitter-style #hashtags to tag sections[^1] in longer markdown documents (transcripts, field notes, etc.) and YAML metadata headers for tags that refer to entire documents, for example blog posts or short notes.
-The purpose of *tagh* is to make it easier to handle and manipulate these tag sets in collections of documents.
+I use Twitter-style #hashtags to tag sections[^1] in longer markdown documents (transcripts, field notes, etc.) The purpose of *tagh* is to make it easier to handle and manipulate these tag sets in collections of documents.

 ---
 [^1]: A section is defined as a text delimited by a heading, a horizontal rule, or the beginning/end of the document.